-Equal Playing Field's (EPF) Altitude Football Project
+Equal Playing Field (EPF)

-isn't only about our Guinness World Record highest elevation football (soccer) game in history
+and Guinness World Record highest elevation football (soccer) game in history

-Opportunity, equality, and respect.
+Opportunity, equality, respect.
 Nothing more, nothing less.